IsaacAgyei/pearlNova_platform/README.md

 # pearlNova
-PearlNova is a payment platform, its native currency is called pearls.
+PearlNova is a payment network.